RetroDECK/ES-DE/INSTALL.md

 **Clone the EmulationStation-DE repository:**

-This works the same as in Unix, just run the following:
+This works the same as in Unix or macOS, just run the following:

 ```
 git clone https://gitlab.com/leonstyhre/emulationstation-de